-~ Today’s Scripture Art and Breathe Bible Study review were designed to help you write the Sabbath principle on your heart. ~
+~ Today’s Scripture Art and Galatians 5:1 mini Bible study were designed to help you write the Sabbath principle on your heart. ~

 *This post may contain affiliate links.
 To learn more, click here.